Malcolm Fraser (architect): VAT

 During his time as a columnist for the weekly architectural journal Building Design, in 2003, Fraser initiated a Flat VAT campaign to standardise Value Added Tax across new build (currently 0%) and repair (then 17.5%) that was taken up by Richard Rodgers and Debra Shipley MP but rejected by the then Chancellor of the Exchequer, Gordon Brown MP.

 Banks

 Fraser acted as spokesman for the Merger Action Group of Scottish businessmen who took Her Majesty's Government to the Competition Appeal Tribunal over the Government's alleged "ripping-up" of legislation and failure to heed anti-competition warnings when it enabled the acquisition of HBOS by Lloyds TSB in 2008.

 Town Centre Review

 Fraser led and authored the Scottish Government's Town Centre Review "Community and Enterprise in Scotland's Town Centres", which looked to structural change to bring investment and footfall in towns.
 The Government's response included adopting the review's recommendation for a "Town Centre First" principle across all its activities.

 Main completed work and awards

-Projects in chronological order with year of completion, major awards and citations:
+Malcolm Fraser Architects' projects in chronological order with year of completion, major awards and citations: